 - Jadoo TV: Its an IPTV set top box that aggregates content from all over internet and packages them nicely into respective channels.
 From what I have heard, the video quality is not though.
 And there is a 30-second commercial everytime you change a channel which can be annoying.
 It is however a cheaper option as you pay just a one-time fee with no monthly subscription fees.
 This service is loosing its popularity since arrival of Sling and Yupp.
 Do your research before choosing this option.

-- MyIndianTV: MyIndiantv supports multiple ways to watch Indian channels: SetTop box, Android TV and Kodi plugin.
-Unlike Jadoo TV, you are not required to buy a set top box (of ~$200) and you can pay as you watch for $16 per month with no contracts.
-They offer approx 40 channels for that price which is quite decent.
+- MyIndianTV: MyIndiantv supports multiple ways to watch Indian channels: SetTop box, Android TV, Apple and Android tablets and Kodi plugin.
+Unlike Jadoo TV, you are not required to buy a set top box (of ~$200) and you can pay as you watch for $14.95 per month with no contracts.
+They offer approx 100 channels for that price which is quite decent.
 I tried them recently and was quite happy with their quality and buffering speed.
 They do not offer packages with varying no. of channels and prices though.